Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 because they make any coordination impossible: each author is also an integrator and distributor — a vendor.
-And vendors have to deal with all the active versions of the operating system, but can't rely on the end-user either having or not having installed any other software from anyone else.
+And vendors have to deal with all the active versions of the operating system, but can’t rely on the end-user either having or not having installed any other software from anyone else.
 A few vendors might coordinate with each other, but it would be an overall liability where the modest benefits in terms of sharing space